magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_understanding-vinaya.md

 don’t know you should question those who do.’
 They really stress this.

 Now if we don’t know the training rules, we won’t be aware of our transgressions against them.
-Take, for example, a Venerable of the past, Ajahn Pow of Wat Kow Wong Got in Lopburi Province.
-One day a certain a disciple of his, was sitting with him, when some women came up and asked,
+Take, for example, a Venerable Thera of the past, Ajahn Pow of Wat Kow Wong Got in Lopburi Province.
+One day a certain *Mahā,* a disciple of his, was sitting with him, when some women came up and asked,

+‘Luang Por!
 We want to invite you to go with us on an excursion, will you go?’

 Luang Por Pow didn’t answer.
-The sitting near him thought that Venerable Ajahn Pow hadn’t heard, so he said, ‘Luang Por, Luang Por!
+The *Mahā* sitting near him thought that Venerable Ajahn Pow hadn’t heard, so he said, ‘Luang Por, Luang Por!
 Did you hear?
 These women invited you to go for a trip.’

 He said, ‘I heard.’

 The women asked again, ‘Luang Por, are you going or not?’

 He just sat there without answering, and so nothing came of the invitation.
-When they had gone, the said,
+When they had gone, the *Mahā* said,

 ‘Luang Por, why didn’t you answer those women?’

-He said, ‘Oh, , don’t you know this rule?
+He said, ‘Oh, *Mahā*, don’t you know this rule?
 Those people who were here just now were all women.
 If women invite you to travel with them you should not consent.
 If they make the arrangements themselves that’s fine.
 If I want to go I can, because I didn’t take part in making the arrangements.’

-The sat and thought, ‘Oh, I’ve really made a fool of myself.’
+The *Mahā* sat and thought, ‘Oh, I’ve really made a fool of myself.’

-The Vinaya states that to make an arrangement, and then travel together with women, even though it isn’t as a couple, is a offence.
+The Vinaya states that to make an arrangement, and then travel together with women, even though it isn’t as a couple, is a *pācittiya* offence.

 Take another case.
 Lay people would bring money to offer Venerable Ajahn Pow on a tray.
 He would extend his receiving cloth,[^8] holding it at